Azure SQL Database Destination Setup Guidelink

 1433

-Decide whether to connect to your Azure SQL Database destination directly or using an SSH tunnel.
+Decide whether to connect to your Azure SQL Database directly, using an SSH tunnel, or using Azure Private Link.
 For more information, see our destination connection options documentation.

 Connect directly

-If you connect directly, you must create a rule in a security group that allows Fivetran access to your destination port and database instance.
+If you connect directly, you must create a rule in a security group that allows Fivetran access to your database instance and port.

 Configure your firewall and/or other access control systems to allow incoming connections to your host and port from Fivetran's IPs for your database's region.